Image warping

 Image warping is the process of digitally manipulating an image such that any shapes portrayed in the image have been significantly distorted.
 Warping may be used for correcting image distortion as well as for creative purposes (e.g., morphing).
 The same techniques are equally applicable to video.

-Overview

 While an image can be transformed in various ways, pure warping means that points are mapped to points without changing the colors.
 This can be based mathematically on any function from (part of) the plane to the plane.
 If the function is injective the original can be reconstructed.
 If the function is a bijection any image can be inversely transformed.